biyou666/performance_test/README.md

 # nexmark

-performance test of nexmark for flink,proton and ksqldb
+performance test of nexmark for flink and proton

 ## quick start